Homepage / Excursion Guides / Telluride Transportation & Navigation Advice

 Renting a Car in Telluride

-If you want to explore beyond Telluride’s immediate vicinity than renting a car is probably the best option.
+If you want to explore beyond Telluride’s immediate vicinity, then renting a car is probably the best option.
 This is especially true if you want to take a day trip to Ouray or Silverton (I highly recommend both towns while you are in this region).
 It also makes sense if you plan to do a lot of hiking or mountain biking and don’t want the added expense of adding in shuttle services to reach the trailheads.
+There are several car rentals available at the Montrose Airport.
+The Telluride Airport offers Hertz, and Diff Auto Rental and Cliffhanger Jeep Rentals for off-roading vehicles.
+You will want to reserve well in advance as there are not as many cars available in the Telluride region as in other Colorado ski towns.
+Car rentals fill up very fast during ski season and in the summer, especially on festival weeks.

 Exploring Telluride on Foot